taniaortiz0/taniaortiz0/README.md

 #### Keynotes:

-• Created an APA formatted research paper called Data Collection of Radargrams and Image Processing using Python.
+• Created an APA formatted research paper

 • Will only provide script for the Geospatial Data as I did other tasks that were being assigned by the organization.